x2py/blog_xtopy/content/posts/Dealing with columns in pandas.md

 ### Select a column based on column names
 #### If column name contains a character or word
-Here the code says: Give me all rows of `df` for which each column has the word `'al'` in it.
+Here the code says: Give me all rows of `df` for which each column has the word `'price'` in it.
 ```python

 df.loc[:,['price' in i.lower() for i in df.columns]]